-Table 5.6 Annual average animal places calculated for young animals with a lifespan of less than า one year 133 Table 5.7 Comparison between animal numbers as used for the calculation of GHG emissions at nd as reported on the website of Statistics Iceland.
-134 Table 5.8 Comparison of registered horses in the autumn census of IFVA and the studbook Worldfengur for 2015-2020 and calculated livestock numbers to be used in this submission 135 Table 5.9 Clarification of cattle categories, English translations of Icelandic categories Table 5.10.
-Overview of equations used to calculate gross energy intake in enhanced livestock population characterisation for cattle and sheep (NA: not applicable) 137 Table 5.11.
-Animal performance data used in calculation of gross energy intake for cattle in 202 (NA: Not applicable, NO: Not occurring) Table 5.12 Animal performance data used in calculation of gross energy intake for sheep for 20 NA: Not applicable, NO: Not occurring Table 5.13 Dry matter digestibility, digestible energy and ash content of cattle and sheep feed i 2020 Table 5.14 Activity data change: Updated livestock categorisation of laying hens and broilers for whole timeseries 1990-2019 in number of animals Table 5.15 Default emission factors [kg CH 4 /head/year] used for Tier 1 calculations Table 5.16 Methane conversion rates for cattle and sheep (from tables 10.12 and 10.13 IPCC, 20 Table 5.17 Country specific emission factors [kg CH 4 /head/year] for cattle and sheep, calculated based on Equation 10.21 (IPCC, 2006) Table 5.18 Methane emissions from enteric fermentation from agricultural animals [CH $4$ t] 146 Table 5.19 Livestock category Growing Cattle: weighted averages of parameters necessary to calculate the methane emissions as reported in CRF 146 Table 5.20 Recalculation due to error in the parameter maximum methane producing capacity (Bo) of cattle over the whole timeseries 1990-2019 147 Table 5.21 Tier 1 default emission factors for methane emissions from manure management 148 Table 5.22 MCF and Bo form the 2006 IPCC Guidelines used for the calculations of the methane ) emissions from manure management.
-149 Table 5.23 Manure management system fractions for all livestock categories Table 5.24 Emission factors values and range for the tier 2 calculations of methane emissions fr manure management Table 5.25 Methane emissions from manure management [t].
-Table 5.26 Recalculations for cattle due to the update of the maximum methane production ca Bo for 1990-1990.
-Table 5.27 Recalculation for methane emissions from manure management for poultry due to t update of livestock categorisation for 1990-2019.
-Table 5.28 Nitrogen excretion rates defaults, animal weight and Nex for the time series 1990-20 Table 5.20 Beautiful (TAN) and other 55 feet New York and in the Nife and the delay 15/ Table 5.29 Proportion of TAN and other EF for N species used in the N-flow methodology, non- 450 exhaustive list Table 5.30 Recalculation for N2O emissions in tonnes from manure management for poultry du the update of livestock categorisation for 1990-2019.
-Table 5.31 Recalculation for indirect N2O emissions in tonnes from manure management due to livestock update within the poultry category, 1990-2019.
-160
+Table 5.6 Annual average animal places calculated for young animals with a lifespan of less than one , year j reported on the website of Statistics Iceland 1 Table 5.8 Comparison of registered horses in the autumn census of IFVA and the studbook ٢ - Worldfengur for 2015-2020 and calculated livestock numbers to be used in this submission Table 5.9 Clarification of cattle categories, English translations of Icelandic categories ) Table 5.10.
+Overview of equations used to calculate gross energy intake in enhanced livestock , population characterisation for cattle and sheep (NA: not applicable) , Table 5.11.
+Animal performance data used in calculation of gross energy intake for cattle in 2020.
+(NA: Not applicable, NO: Not occurring) 5 Table 5.12 Animal performance data used in calculation of gross energy intake for sheep for 2020.
+120 NA: Not applicable, NO: Not occurring , Table 5.13 Dry matter digestibility, digestible energy and ash content of cattle and sheep feed in 2020 - Table 5.14 Activity data change: Updated livestock categorisation of laying hens and broilers for the whole timeseries 1990-2019 in number of animals Table 5.15 Default emission factors [kg CH 4 /head/year] used for Tier 1 calculations ł Table 5.16 Methane conversion rates for cattle and sheep (from tables 10.12 and 10.13 IPCC, 2006) ł Table 5.17 Country specific emission factors [kg CH 4 /head/year] for cattle and sheep, calculated based on Equation 10.21 (IPCC, 2006) 145 Table 5.18 Methane emissions from enteric fermentation from agricultural animals [CH 4 t] ; Table 5.19 Livestock category Growing Cattle: weighted averages of parameters necessary to calculate the methane emissions as reported in CRF 146 Table 5.20 Recalculation due to error in the parameter maximum methane producing capacity (Bo) or cattle over the whole timeseries 1990-2019 147 Table 5.21 Tier 1 default emission factors for methane emissions from manure management 3 Table 5.22 MCF and Bo form the 2006 IPCC Guidelines used for the calculations of the methane emissions from manure management 149 Table 5.23 Manure management system fractions for all livestock categories ) Table 5.24 Emission factors values and range for the tier 2 calculations of methane emissions from manure management Table 5.25 Methane emissions from manure management [t].
+Table 5.26 Recalculations for cattle due to the update of the maximum methane production capacity Bo for 1990-1990 2 Table 5.27 Recalculation for methane emissions from manure management for poultry due to the update of livestock categorisation for 1990-2019 152 2 Table 5.28 Nitrogen excretion rates defaults, animal weight and Nex for the time series 1990-2020 1 Table 5.29 Proportion of TAN and other EF for N species used in the N-flow methodology, non- exhaustive list 3 Table 5.30 Recalculation for N 2 O emissions in tonnes from manure management for poultry due to the update of livestock categorisation for 1990-2019160 ) Table 5.31 Recalculation for indirect N 2 O emissions in tonnes from manure management due to the livestock update within the poultry category, 1990-2019 )